j33k3k/RT/sysmonInjectionAnalysis.md

 DestinationPort: 4444
 DestinationPortName: -"

 ### Sysmon Analysis
-EID 10 for t6_dll_injection.exe opening handle to Notepad was not present in the events at first.
+EID 10 for t6_dll_injection.exe opening handle to Notepad was not present in the events at first tries.
 Only post-injection activity visible in EID 10.
-Checked GrantedAccess and it was 0x102a which is:
+Checked GrantedAccess and it was generating 0x102a which is:
 ```
 PROCESS_VM_WRITE          0x0020
 PROCESS_VM_OPERATION      0x0008